Alexander the Great - The Greatest Greek Ruler

 Alexander was born on 20th July 356 BC in Pella (then the capital of the Macedonian kingdom and now in Greece).
 His father, Philip II of Macedon, united all parts of Greece under a single leadership.
 In his childhood, Alexander learned the traits of the noble youth of Macedon, including reading, horse-riding, hunting, and fighting.
 At 13, Philip appointed the great scholar Aristotle as his tutor.
 Alexander learned morals, philosophy, medicine, logic, religion, etc. from Aristotle.
 His later victories were positively affected by the teachings of Aristotle.

 Alexander’s victories started at 16 when he crushed the rebellion in Thrace.
 In 338 BC, Alexander took part in the Battle of Chaeronea against the southern Greek city-states of Athens, Thebes, and their allies.
-The Macedonians, under the leadership of Philip II and Alexander, defeated their rivals and occupied the whole of southern Greece except the Kingdom of Sparta.
+Under the leadership of Philip II and Alexander, the Macedonians defeated their rivals and occupied the whole of southern Greece except the Kingdom of Sparta.

 Alexander As King

 In 336 BC, Alexander became the king of Macedonia after the assassination of his father, Philip II, at the hands of his bodyguard.
 Alexander was just 20 years old at that time.
 He initially consolidated his power by killing some of his close relatives and other potential threats, including his cousin Amyntas IV, two Macedonian princes, and others.
-He also suppressed the rebellion in different Greek areas, which erupted after the death of his father Philip II.
-Thereafter, Alexander was recognized as the Hegemon (leader) by the Greeks, and he commanded their war against Persia.
+He also suppressed the rebellion in different Greek areas, which erupted after the death of Philip II.
+Consequently, the Greeks recognized Alexander as their Hegemon (leader), and he commanded their war against Persia.

 Before moving toward Persia, Alexander decided to end the problems towards his northern borders.
 In 335 BC, he conquered the areas of Thrace (now in northeast Greece, the southern half of Bulgaria, and European Turkey) and Illyria (now in Albania) and later defeated the revolt by Thebes.